-User observation has an evaluator observe a single person use a system to perform tasks within a semi-controlled setting.
+- User observation has an evaluator observe a single person use a system to perform tasks within a semi-controlled setting.
 When applied to groupware, the experimenter now observes how groups use the system.
 The problem is that observing groups requires many subjects: the logistics of finding them and scheduling these sessions can be difficult.
 Groups also vary greatly in composition and in how its members interact, which makes observations difficult to analyze and generalize when compared to single user observations.
 Observation sessions tend to be longer, as group work requires participants to develop a rapport and interaction style.
-User observations can also be too sterile for testing groupware as it does not account for social, organizational, political and motivational factors that influence how the group accepts and uses the system.

-Field studies have evaluators study people interacting within their work-a-day world.
+User observations can also be too sterile for testing groupware as it does not account for social, organizational, political and motivational factors that influence how the group accepts and uses the system. - Field studies have evaluators study people interacting within their work-a-day world.
 These can provide the context missing from observational techniques.
 However, they are complex and expensive in terms of time, logistics and analysis.
 Evaluators require experience and a considerable amount of time to conduct the evaluation.
 The number of people that must be observed at each site is high, which can make this task overwhelming.
-Field studies work best at the beginning and end of a design and are not well suited for iterative design.

-Inspection methods have evaluators 'inspect' an interface for usability bugs according to a set of criteria, usually related to how individuals see and perform a task.
+Field studies work best at the beginning and end of a design and are not well suited for iterative design. - Inspection methods have evaluators 'inspect' an interface for usability bugs according to a set of criteria, usually related to how individuals see and perform a task.
 As in single-user applications, groupware must effectively support task work.
 However, groupware must also support teamwork, the work of working together.
 Inspection methods are thus limited when we to use them 'as-is', for they do not address the teamwork necessary for groupware assessment.
 For example, Nielsen lists many heuristics to guide inspectors, yet none address 'bugs' particular to groupware usability.
-Similarly, a cognitive walkthrough used to evaluate groupware gave mixed and somewhat inconclusive results [7].
+Similarly, a cognitive walkthrough used to evaluate groupware gave mixed and somewhat inconclusive results [8]; other researchers are providing a framework for typical groupware scenarios that can form a stronger basis for walkthroughs [4].